 The minimum time for the negotiations is either 14 days or six weeks.
 The applied negotiation time depends on the number of those to be dismissed, temporarily laid off or shifted to part-time work and the duration of the temporary lay-off.

-14 days: The dismissals, temporary lay-offs or shifts to part-time work considered by the employer concern fewer than ten employees or are temporary lay-offs of a maximum of 90 days and concern a minimum of ten employees.
+14 days: The dismissals, temporary lay-offs or shifts to part-time work considered by the employer concern fewer than ten employees or are temporary lay-offs of a maximum duration of 90 days and concern a minimum of ten employees.

-6 weeks: the employer considers dismissals, shifts to part-time work and temporary lay-offs that are longer than 90 days, which concern at least ten employees.
+6 weeks: The employer considers dismissals, shifts to part-time work and temporary lay-offs that are longer than 90 days, which concern at least ten employees.

 What should you do?